 One case where you might want a longer policy

 If you have more than 20 years left on your mortgage, it’s a good idea to look at longer coverage, such as 25 or 30 years.
 Your life insurance policy should ideally cover your mortgage so your family isn’t saddled with the financial burden if you die.

-There are plenty of life insurance policies on the market, and 20-year term policies are the most popular — especially for those in their 20s, 30s and 40s.
+Twenty-year term policies are the most popular — especially for those in their 20s, 30s and 40s.
 It makes sense.
 This kind of coverage offers protection and peace of mind during a period of major life changes, like marriage, children and buying a home, all while giving you the time to pay off your debt and build up your wealth while you’re still working.

 Life insurance is personalized.
 To make sure you’re buying the coverage that suits you best, explore our guide to life insurance.